baseboxorg/community-node/doc/rewards_plan.md

 M = (1/2000 + 1) ^2
 M = 1.001

-They will receive 1.001 x 0.00003564 = 0.00003568 TRX per vote
+They will receive 1.001 x 0.00045 = 0.00045045 TRX per vote

 Since they are receiving more than the base rate, on the third day we have to compensate by adjusting the base rate.
 We do this by dividing the intended amount for payout for all votes on day 2 by the total payout, and multiplying that fraction times the base rate.

-If the node wins the SR election for each of those 50 days, the Rewards Account will be fully funded and the Daily Rewards Pool will be 90,000 TRX.
+If the node wins the SR election until the Rewards Account is fully funded, the Daily Rewards Pool will be 90,000 TRX.
 If the average daily votes is 100 million like it was on the first couple days, the base rate will be 0.0009 per TRX (*not adjusted base rate).

-Putting all this information together we get the case of someone who has cast 200 million votes in 50 elections.
+Putting all this information together we get the case of someone who has cast 200 million votes in 100 elections.
 They will have a multiplier M:

-M = 1 + 50/2000 + [(ln 200,000,000 - 16) / 20] = 1 + 0.025 + 0.1556913962256
+M = 1 + 100/2000 + [(ln 200,000,000 - 16) / 20] = 1 + 0.05 + 0.1556913962256
-M = 1.18
+M = 1.2057

 and their rewards per vote:

-1.18 x 0.0009 = 0.001062 TRX
+1.2057 x 0.0009 = 0.001085 TRX

-which is 38.76%, and 18% more than the introductory rate.
+which is 39.6%, and about 20% more than the introductory rate.